Introduction to Bird Song

 Learning bird song is a personal venture, in that we all listen and learn sound in different ways.

-So the challenge below, is to make your own connections to the birds song overall, and we do this by breaking it down in ways we can relate to.
+So the challenge below, is to make your own connections to each bird song, and you can do this by breaking it down in ways we can relate to.
+For example, a certain section of song might remind you of something similar or it might just make you feel a certain way.

 Why Birds Sing